 Hard light is very popular right now.
 This is direct lighting with very hard and sharp shadows.

-It’s not the best for food photography, but it can be great for drinks.
+It’s not the best for food photography, but it can be great for drink photos.
 The reflection created by the highlighting can look interesting and attractive.
+It works very well for strong drinks such as whiskey or rum.

 For artificial light, you’ll need to light your set with an unmodified light like a bare bulb strobe.